spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/marketplace/ui-components-library/datasources/datasource-trigger/datasource-trigger-input.md

     link: docs/scos/dev/front-end-development/page.version/marketplace/ui-components-library/datasources/datasource-inline.html
 ---

-This document describes the Datasource Trigger Input service in the components library.

-## Overview

-Datasource Trigger Input is an Angular Service that extracts the value from an event trigger element and checks whether it meets a certain criteria.
+Datasource Trigger Input is an Angular service in the components library that extracts the value from an event trigger element and checks if it meets a certain criteria.
 If the value is valid, it emits an object containing the value.

+## Usage

 Service configuration: